red-collar-official/flutter_kore/packages/umvvm/docs/interactor.md

 We don't need to write dependencies in our instances for singleton interactors and we can access it with <b>app.instances</b>.

-Interactors can be disposed when dependent element is disposed.

 Interactors also can depend on other interactors and [wrappers](./wrapper.md) (or [custom instances](./custom_instance.md)) via <b>dependencies</b> field in configuration object.

 Configuration object provided via <b>configuration</b> getter for every interactor.